afourcade/AffectTracker/README.md

 The **AffectTracker** is a tool which allows users to continuously track and record moment-by-moment ratings of valence and arousal (i.e., pleasantness and intensity of feelings) in Unity.

-With the help of an VR input device, users indicate their affective state by positioning a cursor in the valence-arousal space of the affect grid and receive customizable real-time visual feedback.
+With the help of a the input device of a VR controller, users indicate moment-by-moment their affective state by moving a cursor in the valence-arousal space of a affect grid and receive customizable real-time visual feedback.

 <img src="/images/feedbacks.png" width="500">

 ## Description

-The **AffectTracker** has been developed with Unity 2022.3.12 under OpenXR ([khronos.org/openxr/](https://www.khronos.org/openxr/)) and it is designed to work with the touchpad or joystick of a VR controller of any VR equipment supported by OpenXR.
+The **AffectTracker** has been developed with Unity 2022.3.12 under OpenXR ([khronos.org/openxr/](https://www.khronos.org/openxr/)) and it is designed to be easy to implement and work with the touchpad or joystick of a VR controller of any VR equipment supported by OpenXR.

+Real-time visual feedback is provided and  can be customized.
+Researchers and developers using Unity can flexibly integrate this tool with a variety of stimuli, such as images, music, 2D videos, 360° videos, and VR environments, as well as different display types, including VR HMD and 2D screens.

 The tool includes several customization options for researchers:
 - visual user feedback (see below)
-- haptic vibrations to remind users to rate continuously
+- enabling haptic vibrations (e.g., to remind users to rate continuously)
-- adjustable sampling frequency
+- configuring the  sampling frequency (up to the refresh rate of the display; e.g., 90 Hz for the HTC Vive Pro)
+- recording either single (“summary”) or continuous ratings
+- configuring the interval for automatically saving ongoing continuous ratings into a file on disk.

+Please note that the tool has been developed with the HTC Vive Pro and its touchpad.
+It is not yet been validated for other VR equipment (e.g., joystick input).

+In the case of the round touchpad of the HTC Vive Pro, the possible range for all ratings on both dimensions is [-1 1]: the square affect grid is fitted (i.e., inscribed) into the circle of the touchpad, that is, input values of the round touchpad were restricted (Mathf.Clamp function in Unity).
+During the continous rating, the participant’s thumb trajectory on the touchpad is recorded at a sampling frequency of your choice.
+In the case their thumb is off the touchpad (e.g., participants inadvertently stop rating for a short period of time), “NaN” values are recorded.

+By rating valence and arousal with a single thumb gesture and providing different feedback options plus optional haptic nudges, the tool can be flexibly customized to the researchers’ and developers’ needs.

 ### Visual feedback

-The **AffectTracker** offers several visual feedback options which can be switched on and off independently:
+The **AffectTracker** offers several options for the dynamic visual feedback, that can be switched on and off independently:

 <img src="/images/Grid_Flubber.gif" width="500">

 #### Grid:
 Visualize valence-arousal space with a simplified version of the affect grid: see the four quadrants, a round cursor, and no text.

+Note: in case of no rating (thumb off the touchpad), the cursor disappears.

 #### Flubber:
 Visualize an abstract shape, called “Flubber”, whose low-level visual features are mapped onto the dimensions of the affect grid.